 - Work in batches with the chocolate, melting more as needed.
 Make sure you melt enough chocolate that it will submerge the entire cake pop in the chocolate when you dip it.
 The more you have to move the pop around, the more likely it is to come off the stick in the chocolate.

-Easy Cake Pop Recipe FAQs
+Cake Pop Recipe FAQ

 - Funfetti Cookies With Cake Mix